Skip to main content

 Conjugate Priors

-A prior p(θ)p(\theta) is conjugate to a likelihood p(xθ)p(\mathbf{x}|\theta) if the posterior p(θx)p(\theta|\mathbf{x}) belongs to the same family as the prior.
+A prior p(θ)p(\theta) is conjugate to a likelihood p(xθ)p(\mathbf{x}|\theta) if and only if the posterior p(θx)p(\theta|\mathbf{x}) belongs to the same family as the prior.
 Conjugacy makes Bayesian updates analytically tractable.

 Proposition